Position: Assistant Coach

-One of the first hires by new Clemson head coach Amanda Butler, Shimmy Gray-Miller joined the Clemson women’s basketball staff in April of 2018, serving as the assistant coach.
+Shimmy Gray-Miller joined the Clemson women’s basketball staff in April of 2018 as an assistant coach.

-With 20 years of coaching experience Gray-Miller has spent time at all five of the Power Five conferences.
-During her career, she has helped her teams to eight NCAA Tournament appearances including one Sweet 16 appearance.
-Most recently, Gray-Miller spent a season as an assistant coach and interim head coach at Texas Tech.
+With 20 years of coaching experience, Gray-Miller has spent time at all five of the Power Five conferences.
+During her career, she has helped her teams to nine NCAA Tournament appearances including one Sweet 16 appearance.
+Most recently, prior to Clemson, Gray-Miller spent a season as an assistant coach and interim head coach at Texas Tech.

 Gray-Miller worked with Coach Butler at the University of Florida from 2015-2017 as assistant coach and recruiting coordinator.
 She helped pull in a top 25 class in 2017 after the Gators reached the second round of the NCAA Tournament in 2016.